New Lawsuit Reveals More Sexual Abuse Allegations Against Boy Scouts Of America

 Eisenberg has collected the reports of 800 men from across the country who say they were abused by scout leaders.
 Roughly 40 are from Pennsylvania, and 20 are from New Jersey.

 The Boy Scouts of America is the 18th largest nonprofit in the United States, with revenue exceeding $780 million annually, according to the court filing.
-It has more than 2 million active scouts, and 1 million volunteers.
+It has more than 2 million active scouts and 1 million volunteers.

 Eisenberg said the problems in the organization date to its founding.